timothytrippel/bomberman/tests/README.md

-Executing Unit Tests:
+Executing Tests:
 ===========================

 There are two sub-directories:

-**ivl_ttb/** - This sub-directory contains unit-tests for the Icarus Verilog backend target module: tgt-ttb.
-Additionally their is a makefile for automating the building, and executing of each unit tests.
+**ivl_ttb/** - This sub-directory contains tests for the Icarus Verilog backend target module: tgt-ttb.
+Additionally their is a makefile for automating the building, and executing of each test.
 Operate the makefile as follows:

-  * To run all unit tests, type: *make all*.
+  * To run all tests, type: *make all*.
-  * To run an individual unit test, type: *make run-\<unit test\>*.
+  * To run an individual test, type: *make <test circuit\>.dot*.
   * To only build IVL target module, type: *make build*.
-  * To remove unit test output, type: *make clean*.
+  * To remove test outputs, type: *make clean*.
-  * To delete unit test output and compiled IVL backend, type: *make cleanall*.
+  * To delete test outputs and compiled IVL backend, type: *make cleanall*.

 **analysis_flow/** - This sub-directory contains unit-test for the entiry TTB analysis flow: IVL TTB backend (Dot generator), TVL vvp Verilog test bench simulator (VCD generator), Python VCD parser, Python Dot parser, and Python counter analysis program/scripts.
 Each directory in this sub-directory contains a makefile that: